unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

+# Replacing a Data Drive

-**This page describes how to replace an unRAID array data drive.
+This page describes how to replace an unRAID array data drive.
 Why would you want to do that?
-Any number of reasons -**
+Any number of reasons...

 - *The drive has failed*
 - *The drive has been acting strange or reporting errors, and you